WebexCC-SA/LAB-2857/docs/07-connectflow-02-ai-agent.md

-# Adding the Webex AI Agent to the main Flow
+# Add the Webex AI Agent to the main Flow

 In this section you will learn how to add a Webex AI agent into any Connect Flow to serve digital channels.
 You will do it step by step to understand the process.